 The Plan uses the accrual basis of accounting.
 Investment income is recognized when incurred and contributions are recognized when due.
 Benefits and refunds are recognized when due and payable under the terms of the Plan.
 The Plan does not issue stand-alone financial statements; however, it is presented in the City's financial statements as the Pension Trust Fund.
 Two investments represented more than 5% of the net assets available for benefits.
-Long term certificates of deposit in the amounts of \$100,000 and \$389,510 represented 12.89% and 49.44% of total holdings respectively.
-The remaining assets are held in an interest bearing checking account and interest receivable.
-The checking account represents 37.55% of total holdings.
-The cost of administering the plan is financed by the Pension Trust Fund.
-There are no related party transactions.
+Long term certificates of deposit in the amounts of \$100,000 and \$384,255 represented 11.87% and 45.61% of total holdings respectively.